jo32pilot/Food-for-Thought/README.md

 (Special Note for Samsung phones: click on Apps -> click on the three dots -> Special access -> Install unknown apps)

 2. Click on Google Drive and select Allow from this source
-3. From your phone, click [here](https://drive.google.com/drive/folders/1dIIXy3aO0oAqRmydvhjhIfa0oB5SQ_gm?usp=sharing) to download the APK file or download it from the github repository under the Install folder.
+3. Locate the APK file in the github repository under the 'Install' folder or download it [here](https://drive.google.com/drive/folders/1dIIXy3aO0oAqRmydvhjhIfa0oB5SQ_gm?usp=sharing).
 4. Select the APK file and open file with Package installer
 5. Select Food For Thought from your apps to run the application

-OR using ADB (emulator or physical)
+Or using ADB (emulator or physical)

-1. Click [here](https://drive.google.com/drive/folders/1dIIXy3aO0oAqRmydvhjhIfa0oB5SQ_gm?usp=sharing) to download the APK file or download it from the github repository under the Install folder.
+1. Locate the APK file in the github repository under the 'Install' folder or download it [here](https://drive.google.com/drive/folders/1dIIXy3aO0oAqRmydvhjhIfa0oB5SQ_gm?usp=sharing).
 2. Launch the emulator or connect an Android phone with USB debugging on.
 3. Make sure `adb` is in your PATH variable or navigate to its location.
 4. In a terminal, type `adb devices` to verify connected devices.